pletfix/docs/en/builder.md

 <a name="method-having"></a>
 #### `having()` {.method}

-The `having` method adds a HAVING condition to the query.
+The `having` method adds a HAVING condition to the SELECT query.

 You should only use standard [SQL operators and functions](#sql-functions), so that the database drivers can translate the expression correctly.